 We based NV for Prosperity and YP on comparison market prices where there was an appropriate number of sales at prices above the COP.
 We calculated NV based on delivered, exworks, or ex-sales depot prices, as applicable, to unaffiliated and affiliated customers where the sale was made at arm's length.
-We made deductions from the starting price for billing adjustments, early payment discounts, warranty discounts, early shipment discounts, transportation fee discounts, non-trimmed discounts, movement expenses, including inland freight from the plant to the distribution warehouse and inland freight from the plant or distribution warehouse to the unaffiliated customer in the third country under section 773(a)(6)(B)(ii) of the Act as appropriate.
-We made adjustments for differences in packing, in accordance with sections 773(a)(6)(A) and 773(a)(6)(B)(i) of the Act, and in circumstances of sale (imputed credit expenses, inventory carrying costs and warranty expense) in accordance with section 773(a)(6)(C)(iii) of the Act and 19 CFR 351.410.
+We made deductions from the starting price for billing adjustments, early payment discounts, warranty discounts, early shipment discounts, transportation fee discounts, non-trimmed discounts, movement expenses, including inland freight from the plant to the distribution warehouse and inland freight from the plant or distribution warehouse to the unaffiliated customer in the third country under section 773(a)(6)(B)(i) of the Act as appropriate.
 We deducted comparison-market packing costs and added U.S. packing costs, in accordance with section 773(a)(6)(A) and (B) of the Act.
 We made adjustments under section 773(a)(6)(C)(iii) of the Act and 19 CFR 351.410 for differences in circumstances of sale.
-Specifically, we deducted direct selling expenses incurred for home market sales, i.e., credit expenses and warranty expenses, and added U.S. direct selling expenses, i.e., credit expenses, commissions, trade promotion fees, cargo certification fees, and harbor construction fees, and bank charges where appropriate.
+Specifically, we deducted direct selling expenses incurred for home market sales, i.e., credit expenses and warranty expenses, and added U.S. direct selling expenses, i.e., credit expenses, trade promotion fees, cargo certification fees, and harbor construction fees, and bank charges where appropriate.